Help! My Child is a Picky Eater

 Expert Advice:

-• Non-meat foods with protein include beans, peanut butter, eggs, yogurt, cheese, tofu and milk.
+• Offer non-meat foods with protein like beans, lentils, peas, nuts and nut butters, eggs, yogurt, cheese, tofu and milk.

-• Try ground or stewed meat or meat softened with gravy or sauce.
+• Prepare meats like beef, pork, chicken, turkey and fish in different ways.
+Try ground, shredded or stewed meat or meat softened with gravy or sauce.

-• Add foods that are high in vitamin C like tomatoes, oranges, strawberries, bell peppers and broccoli to meals.
+• Add foods high in vitamin C, like tomatoes, oranges, strawberries, bell peppers and broccoli, to meals.
 Vitamin C can help your child absorb more iron from food to keep their growing body healthy.

 Expert Advice: